To facilitate the expedited processing of minors entering the United States across the southern border and for other purposes.

 Length: 50 pages

-This bill was introduced on July 15, 2014, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 15, 2014, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying

 “Rep. Cuellar Sends Letter to President Obama Requesting Meeting on Border Crisis”

 — Rep. Henry Cuellar [D-TX28] (Sponsor) on Aug 15, 2014

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.R.
 5114 (113th) was a bill in the United States Congress.

 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.